TanaroSch/Clipboard-Regex-Replace-2/README.md

 - **Dynamic Configuration Reloading:**
   Reload configuration changes without restarting the application using the system tray menu.

+- **Open Configuration File:**
+  Quickly open your `config.json` file in the default text editor directly from the system tray menu.

 - **Windows Toast Notifications:**
   Displays a toast notification to show successful replacement and configuration changes.

 - **System Tray Icon:**
-  Runs in the background with a system tray icon and provides a menu for quick actions like reloading configuration, reverting clipboard, and exiting the application.
+  Runs in the background with a system tray icon and provides a menu for quick actions like opening the configuration file, reloading configuration, reverting clipboard, and exiting the application.

 - **Standalone Executable:**
   Easily build and distribute a single EXE file on Windows (with external configuration files).